 Hi.
-I’m Lynli Roman, solo traveler, digital nomad, and general mischief-maker.
+I’m Lynli Roman, traveler, digital nomad, and Travel Industry Creative.

 I grew up traveling.
-Not to the farthest reaches of the world, but crisscrossing the American Midwest in the back of the van as my parents navigated a family business that had the whole family on the road most weekends.
-Although I learned young to pack light, as I was growing up in low income rural midwestern family, I never imagined I would become a traveler.
+Not to the farthest reaches of the world, but crisscrossing the American Midwest in the back of a van.
+My parents navigated a family business that had the whole family on the road most weekends.
+Although I learned young to pack light, as I was growing up, I never imagined I would become a global traveler.

-And yet, when a friend took me to a remote island in Nova Scotia at age 14, my passion for visiting locales far off the beaten path was birthed.
-Since then, I’ve enjoyed traveling not just to common destinations but to obscure, less popular, and remote locations like the Maramures Forest in Romania, hauntingly beautiful Chiloe Island in Northern Patagonia, and across the Adriatic Sea on public transportation.
-As I make my way as a slow traveler-digital nomad through these locations (and through the emotional and social challenges of solo travel) I continue to write about these destinations and how I navigate them as a female, plus size, one bag traveler.
+And yet, when a friend took me to a remote island in Nova Scotia at age 14, my passion for visiting far off locales was born.
+Since then, I’ve enjoyed traveling not just to common destinations but to obscure, less popular, and remote locations.
+I’ve seen the Maramures Forest in Romania, hauntingly beautiful Chiloe Island in Northern Patagonia, and rode across the Adriatic Sea on public transportation.
+As I make my way as a digital nomad (and through the challenges of solo travel) I continue to write about these destinations and how I navigate them as a female, plus size, one bag traveler.

-As a former Airbnb host-turned-pro-guest-user and as a Seattle local, I also blog not infrequently on the topic of how to navigate Airbnb, how to create a travel journal record of your adventures, and about all of the amazing adventures to be had in my home neighborhood: Pike Place Market.
+As a former Airbnb host-turned-pro-guest-user and as a Seattle local, I also blog on how to navigate Airbnb, how to create a travel journal of your adventures, and about the adventures to be had in my home neighborhood: Pike Place Market.

 Even though travel has become more difficult and different recently, I think that working while traveling, or being a digital nomad, is a popular way of life that will continue.
 This lifestyle can work for anyone.
 WanderBig is a website that helps travelers who sometimes get left out, like me, have great travel experiences.